Enhanced nematicity emerging from higher-order van Hove singularities: Introduction

 The corresponding quantum materials convey VHSs play an essential role in revealing the origin of correlated electronic states.
 Despite tremendous experimental efforts, superconductivity has not been achieved in graphene near VHS filling possibly due to disorder effect.
 Recently, the new family of kagome metals AV$_3$Sb$_5$ (A=K, Rb, Cs) with V kagome nets\cite{Ortiz2019,Ortiz2020,Neupert,KJiang} has been discovered, which exhibits a higher-order VHS and several conventional VHSs close to the Fermi level.
 The higher-order VHS is located just below the Fermi level and exhibits a flat dispersion along the M-K direction with a dominant quartic term, as confirmed by ARPES experiments\cite{Kang2022,Hu2021}.
 This multitude of VHSs may be closely related to a number of exotic correlated phenomena that occur in AV$_3$Sb$_5$, such as charge density wave (CDW)\cite{YXJiang2020,ZLiang,Cong2021,Kang2022NM,YongHu2022,HXTan2021,Feng2021,Denner2021,Lin2021,Park2021}, unconventional superconductivity\cite{Zhao2021,Wang2020,Gao2021,Wu2021}, and nematic orders\cite{Gao2021,Zhaoh2021,chenxianhui2022,Li2022,HaiHuWen}.
-The unconventional nature of superconductivity in AV$_3$Sb$_5$ is evidenced by a large residual thermal conductivity\cite{Zhao2021}, and proximity-induced edge supercurrents\cite{Wang2020} and double superconducting domes under pressure\cite{Chenky2021,Chen2021,Zhang2021}, .
+The unconventional nature of superconductivity in AV$_3$Sb$_5$ is evidenced by a large residual thermal conductivity\cite{Zhao2021}, and proximity-induced edge supercurrents\cite{Wang2020} and double superconducting domes under pressure\cite{Chenky2021,Chen2021,Zhang2021}.
 Below the transition temperature T$_{CDW} = 78-103 $K\cite{YXJiang2020,HXTan2021,ZLiang,Cong2021} AV$_3$Sb$_5$ exhibits an unconventional CDW order with a $2\times 2$ in-plane pattern and time-reversal symmetry breaking, while below T$_{nem} = 35$ K a nematic order emerges~\cite{Gao2021,Zhaoh2021,chenxianhui2022,Li2022,HaiHuWen}.
+There also exist the sublattice feartures in the kagome metal which relates to the "sublattice interference effect"~\cite{PhysRevB.86.121105} due to the completely different wave function support with filling.
+Two-fold VHS which have two opposite concavity originated from a pure and a mixed sublattice states near Fermi level, has suggested to have an competition between chiral excitonic state and CDW order~\cite{scammell2023chiral}.
+Recently, a renormalization group study~\cite{wu2022sublattice} also explored this sublattice feature and showed its important influence on the ordering tendencies.

 Higher-order VHSs have also been observed in other materials, such as Sr$_3$Ru$_2$O$_7$\cite{Efremov2019}, $\beta$-YbAlB$_4$~\cite{Ramires2012} and germanene on MoS$_2$\cite{Sante2019}.
 In addition, twisted bilayer graphene and multi-orbital systems can host VHSs with multiple fermion flavours $N_f$ originating either from valley or orbital degrees of freedom.
 The increased flavor number can have a significant effect on instabilities, for example, an imaginary CDW order instead of chiral superconductivity is favored on the hexagonal lattices with conventional VHSs for $N_f\geq4$\cite{Lin2019}.